DougFigueroa/dataengineering_useful_snippets/development_env_setup/development_wsl_env_setup.md

 ## Step 2: Connect Visual Studio Code to the WSL distro
 Click on the left bottom corner in Visual Studio Code, and in the prompt box select:
-*New WSL Window* then, select the distro installed.
+*New WSL Window* then, select the distro installed (all the wsl distros should appear here).

 ![VSCode_wsl](development_env_images/enter_wsl_vs.png)